trbs/pid/README.rst

 Changes in version 2.0.0 and going forward:

 * pid is now friendly with daemon context managers such as `python-daemon <https://pypi.python.org/pypi/python-daemon/>`_ where the PidFile context manager is passed as a parameter.
-The new corrected behaviour will ensure the process environment is determinde at the time of acquiring/checking the lock.
+The new corrected behaviour will ensure the process environment is determined at the time of acquiring/checking the lock.
 Prior behaviour would determine the process environment when instancing the class which may result in incorrect determination of the PID in the case of a process forking after instancing